tomsch420/phd-thesis/chapters/random_events.typ

 === Applications

-As already indicated above, fully integrated cognitive architectures like PyCRAM have to reason about symbolic and continuous quantities at the same time.
+Hybrid cognitive architectures like PyCRAM have to reason about symbolic and continuous quantities at the same time.
 This section describes an end to end use case, where the belief of a robot is represented as a composite set of the product sigma algebra.

 Consider the laboratory apartment designed for the research of everyday activities in the Institute of Artificial Intelligence at the university of Bremen as shown in @fig:costmap_kitchen (hereinafter referred to as the "apartment lab").
 The objective is to define the set of permissible locations within this environment where a robot can safely stand.
 Naturally, these permissible locations exclude areas occupied by obstacles such as cabinets, tables, and other furniture.
 By employing product sigma-algebras, one can formally represent the set of possible standing locations as a random event.